dfcastellanos/MEPLS/doc/tutorial/step1.md

 example.h.
 The header mepls/utils.h contains utility functions and classes that come in handy many times.
 The header `random` belongs to the C++ standard library, and we will use it to import the random number generator.
-Afterwards, we create the test element that we will use throughout this tutorial.
+Afterwards, we create a test element that we will use throughout this tutorial.

 ```cpp